use-intersection-observer

 setElementRef

-, which is going tobe observed.
+, which will be observed.

 isElementIntersecting